-If you would prefer just to drop in, walk-in times are available for Academic Advising on Wednesday mornings from 9:00 - 11:30 am and on Friday afternoons from 1:00 - 4:00 pm.
-These walk-in times are open for both locations, Lane Hall A4 and Schwartz Room 362.
+If you would prefer just to drop in, drop-in times are available for Academic Advising on Wednesdays only from 9:00 - 11:30 am and 1:00 - 4:00 pm (we are closed for lunch from 12-1)

 To declare your major, or to apply for an advanced major or honours program, you must complete a declaration form.
 The forms are available online at the following links, on the website of your faculty's dean.

 Faculty of Science (includes all Human Kinetics): http://www2.mystfx.ca/dean-of-science/declaration-forms